Content

 Admission is guided by federal and/or provincial legislation.
 Clients are referred to these services through a court process.

-The Intensive Support and Supervision Program (ISSP) is an intensive, treatment-focused, community-based, alternative to custody for youth in conflict with the law who have significant mental health issues.
+The Intensive Support and Supervision Program (ISSP) is a treatment-focused, community-based program for youth in conflict with the law.
+It is a court-ordered sentencing option for youth who have significant mental health issues.
 The ISSP program is delivered in York, Peel, Halton, Dufferin, and Simcoe.

-Each youth will have a treatment team which includes a therapist, community support worker, psychologist, and psychiatrist.
+Each youth will have access to a multi-disciplinary treatment team which includes:

-• The therapist provides intensive evidence-based cognitive-behaviour therapy formulated to specifically target the youth’s mental health and criminogenic needs.
+• Individual therapist which provides intensive evidence-based psychotherapy formulated to specifically target the youth’s mental health and criminogenic needs.

-• The community support worker focuses on required community support needs, life skills, and self-management strategies that will help the youth productively participate in community life.
+• Comprehensive case management which focuses on required community support needs, life skills and self-management strategies that will help the youth productively participate in community life.

-• The psychologist and psychiatrist provide comprehensive risk, mental health, and diagnostic assessments and also provide ongoing consultation and medication management.
+• Psychology and psychiatry which can provide comprehensive risk, mental health and diagnostic assessments and provide ongoing consultation and medication management.

 Our Goals